 Not Checking Mirrors:

-It is sound advice that during your VicRoads test you should check your mirrors more often than you normally would while driving.
-Many driving test-takers completely forget to regularly check their rear-view and side mirrors.
-Besides, it’s always a good idea to know where other vehicles are in relation to you even if you are not changing lanes.
+It is sound advice that during your VicRoads test, you should check your mirrors more often than you usually would while driving.
+Many driving test-takers completely forget to check their rearview and side mirrors regularly.
+Besides, it’s always a good idea to know where other vehicles are about you even if you are not changing lanes.

 Make sure the car you bring to use for your VicRoads test complies with all safety laws.
-The windshield should not be cracked.
-The safety belts must work.
+The windshield should not be cracked, and The safety belts must work.
 Also make sure the headlights, tail lights, turn signals, and windshield wipers all function properly.
-Clean your car inside and out to ensure that there is no debris or personal items that could slide around causing hazardous driving conditions, and that your windows are clean for optimal visibility.
+Clean your car inside and out to ensure that there is no debris or personal items that could slide around, causing hazardous driving conditions and that your windows are clean for optimal visibility.
 If your car is not up to standard, you will have to retake your test another time.